-The National Security Institute, the Foundation for Defense of Democracies, the Center for a New American Security, and the Center for Strategic and International Studies are excited to co-host Revisiting Treasury’s War: The History and Future of the Treasury Department’s Role in National Security.
+The National Security Institute, the Foundation for Defense of Democracies, the Center for a New American Security, and the Center for Strategic and International Studies were excited to co-host Revisiting Treasury’s War: The History and Future of the Treasury Department’s Role in National Security.

 Panel 1 – Taking Treasury to War: Two Decades of Using Financial Measures as National Security Statecraft

 Panelists broadly covered the use of financial tools to achieve national security and foreign policy objectives in the aftermath of September 11 through the current era given that sanctions and other such tools are an increasingly prominent—if not the primary—tool of effectuating foreign policy and national security goals, and what lessons might be learned from two decades of such work.

 - Daniel Glaser, Former Assistant Secretary for Terrorist Financing and Financial Crimes;

 - Jennifer Fowler, Former Acting Assistant Secretary for Terrorist Financing and Financial Crimes

 - Juan Zarate, NSI Advisory Board member and Former Assistant Secretary for Terrorist Financing and Financial Crimes; and

 - Jamil N. Jaffer, NSI Founder and Executive Director (Moderator)

 Event transcript available here.